QMail Peek — Group 6, Code 73

 | Encryption | Required — AES-128-CTR, type 1, keyed by the caller’s selected coin AN for this RAIDA |

-| Side effect on success | Each returned .tell2 file is queued for deletion after it is read into the response |
+| Side effect on success | Each returned .tell file is queued for deletion after it is read into the response |

 Purpose

 peek is the non-blocking version of ping.
-It scans the recipient mailbox directory immediately, returns every .tell2 file whose filesystem modification time is greater than since_timestamp, and then closes the request.
+It scans the recipient mailbox directory immediately, returns every .tell file whose filesystem modification time is greater than since_timestamp, and then closes the request.
 Pass 0 to return every tell currently in the inbox.

 The server path is selected from the mailbox identity in the request body: QMAIL_MAILBOX_ROOT/{denom_hex}/{serial_number}/inbox/.
 The request must be sent to the recipient’s beacon RAIDA; other RAIDAs may not have that mailbox coin loaded.